 Integrated Chat

-A chat interface built into the streaming platform or embedded player, enabling real-time viewer communication without leaving the stream.
+A chat interface is built into the streaming platform or embedded player, enabling real-time viewer communication without leaving the stream.

 Invite-Only Stream